 As many as 1,341 mobile teams comprising officials of the district health department, education department, teaching hospitals, police, population welfare, social welfare works, services and civil defence had been formed to visit door-to-door and administer anti-polio drops.

-Advocate Satti alleged that the respondents were harassing the teachers and issuing them show-cause notices upon their refusal to administer the anti-polio drops, adding that the respondents were also marking the teachers’ attendance to ensure their presence at the
+Advocate Satti alleged that the respondents were harassing the teachers and issuing them show-cause notices upon their refusal to administer the anti-polio drops, adding that the respondents were also marking the teachers’ attendance to ensure their presence at the assigned areas.

 He said the act of Punjab government was illegal, unlawful and discriminatory; creating confusion, tension and unrest among more than 13,000 schoolteachers of the district.